60dimension/IELTS-Vocabularies/Vocabulary02.md

 A similar situation prevails in Canada.

-People enjoyed the tranquility of a slower pace of life.
+People enjoyed the tranquillity of a slower pace of life.

 A new metro runs under the square, carrying hundreds of thousands who used to cycle to work.